reshayganfar/CS573-DataViz_Project/README.md

 [![image](https://user-images.githubusercontent.com/68825348/94755774-77f5e900-034a-11eb-9d5e-e123dd56edd7.png)](https://vizhub.com/reshayganfar/3452ae85ed284611b9f01ed085428735)

 The above chart plots the ratio of female cabinet members against the ratio of male cabinet members.
-In general there appears to be an inverse relationship between the two.
+There are many data points along the x-axis (corresponding to a military ratio of zero) and many points along the y-axis (corresponding to a female ratio of zero).
+However, there appears to be a loosely correlated inverse relationship between the female ratio and the military ratio.
+This observation prompted me to want to dig deeper and investigate what other variables may be correlated with or possibly causing this relationship.

 [![image](https://user-images.githubusercontent.com/68825348/94755896-dd49da00-034a-11eb-90e1-491aa9a776e6.png)](https://vizhub.com/reshayganfar/9cd83f48e9464b69823f5d603b4088c4)